 Bari has a fantastic rail line in which you can enjoy many beautiful cities in this region by train.
 You can reach Bari in about four hours from Rome.
-South of Bari is the beautiful town of Conversano, Polignano a Mare, Alberobello (although you also have to take the bus which was quite easy), and all the way town to Lecce.
+South of Bari is the beautiful town of Conversano, Polignano a Mare, Alberobello (although you also have to take the bus which was quite easy), and all the way down to Lecce.

 The train station is centrally located in the city and is a short walk from the historic center.
-There are beautiful shops along the main pedestrian only street directly out of the train station – straight to the historic center and the ocean.
+There are beautiful shops along the main pedestrian-only street directly out of the train station – straight to the historic center and the ocean.

 Lungomare Nazario Sauro

 This town has a beautiful promenade called Lungomare Nazario Sauro.
 This picturesque walkway can be enjoyed from the harbor, Porto Vecchio – around to Parco per Cani.
 You will enjoy the white-washed buildings as you stroll along the water.